You play Fighting Games... right?

 Fighter, TEKKEN, Soul Calibur, King of Fighters, Virtua Fighter, Samurai Shodown, interested in (and eventually buying) these legendary games.

 The Fighters Generation proudly hosts a plethora of official (and non-official) fighting game artwork and animated 2D is the largest archive of its kind, and continues to grow daily.
-This website has proven to be an excellent tool
+For 20+ years, this website has proven to be a dependable tool

 & reference for professional artists and aspiring artists alike.
 A primary reason